-This is a test that looks at the structure and location of the kidneys.
+This is a test that looks at the liver and gall bladder.
 A small dose of radioactive liquid is injected into a vein, which will allow us to take pictures of the body.
 The small risk from the test is outweighed by the information gained by the scan.
 A doctor will have checked the request to make sure this is the best test to undergo.